sodadata/docs/soda-cl/check-attributes.md

 | Date | ISO-formatted date or datetime. |

-Note that users must use the attribute's **NAME** as the attribute's key in a check, not the **Label** as defined by a Soda Admin in Soda Cloud.
+Note that users must use the attribute's **NAME** as the attribute's key in a check, not the **LABEL** as defined by a Soda Admin in Soda Cloud.
 Refer to screenshot below.

 ![name-not-label](/assets/images/name-not-label.png){:height="200px" width="200px"}

 ## Optional check attribute SodaCL configurations

 Using SodaCL, you can use variables to populate either the key or value of an existing attribute, as in the following example.
 Refer to [Configure variables in SodaCL]({% link soda-cl/filters.md %}#configure-variables-in-sodacl) for further details.

+You cannot use variables in checks you write in an agrrement in Soda Cloud as it is impossible to provide the variable values at scan time.
 {% include code-header.html %}
 ```yaml
 checks for dim_product: